cabinetoffice/gender-pay-gap/Documentation/Getting the code running.md

     Note: this page works better in Chrome than in Firefox
   * Fill in the form:
     * Hostname of remote server: `gender-pay-gap-dev.london.cloudapps.digital` (without https://)
-    * Passwords: ask an existing developer for these
+    * Passwords: ask an existing developer for these.
+Alternatively, if you're a Softwire developer, check the "How to access the dev site" section [here](https://softwiretech.atlassian.net/wiki/spaces/LAX/pages/edit-v2/8989377266).
     * The database migration password is stored in `appsettings.secrets.json`
   * Click the scary red button
   * Wait for a few minutes whilst the data is imported